chauxvive/100-days-of-code/log.md

 * Lighthouse Labs 21 days of code
   * Day 4 complete.
 Easy-peasy once I understood you're supposed to leave your old functions...
 * My second pull request to FreeCodeCamp's guide was merged and I can see the new page in the guide!
 I made my first contribution to open source!
 I am very excited.
-* Wrote a third article for the guide: "Add rounded corners with border-radius" and 4th article: "Adding different margin sizes to each side of an element"
+* Wrote a third article for the guide: "Add rounded corners with border-radius" and fourth article: "Adding different margin sizes to each side of an element"
   * I like writing these and it really adds to my completeist tendencies to help them finish a project I used heavily.
 I wish my open source contributions featured more heavily on my git profile... perhaps I just don't see them.
 That's 4/5 for #Hacktoberfest!

 **Thoughts**: